U.S. Electric School Bus Initiative

-Communities nationwide will benefit from safer and quieter streets, cleaner air, reduced operating expenses for school districts, new jobs in green manufacturing and valuable storage for renewable energy via vehicle-to-grid technologies (V2G).
+Communities will also benefit from safer and quieter streets and cleaner air.
 These impacts will be particularly important in high-pollution corridors where underserved communities are disproportionately exposed to health risks.

 The transition to electric vehicles is an industry-shifting change.
 WRI seeks to engage with the broader constellation of e-bus stakeholders to influence and build on growing momentum.
 Recent momentum for the sector includes:

 - What a Bipartisan Infrastructure Agreement Between Biden, Senators Would Mean for Schools, 6/24/21